giwanaga/ncrement.vim/README.md

 let g:ncrement_autoupdate = 0
 ```

-`:UpdateWordList` is the command to update wordlists manually.
+`:UpdateWordLists` is the command to update wordlists manually.